thepacketgeek/nanog77-hackathon-demo/README.md

     sudo ip addr add 3001:2:e10a::10/64 dev eth1
     # Test networking
     ping -c 3 3001:2:e10a::2
+    # Default route through Router2
     ping -c 3 3001:1::1

-    # Add exabgp Flask API
+    # Add ExaBGP API (using Flask)
-    # You can edit and copy/paste this block to replace the ExaBGP config
+    # You can edit and copy/paste this block to update the http_api.py file
     echo "from flask import Flask, request
     from sys import stdout